guntter78/Project-Vitens2023-2024/README.md

 sudo make install
 ```

-Next you have to enable your WiFi dongle and add the credentials of your own Wi-fi
+Next, enable your WiFi dongle and configure it with the credentials of your own Wi-Fi network
 ```
 sudo nano /etc.network/interface
 ```

-Add the following commands in the file:
+Insert the following commands into the file
 ```
 auto wlan0
 iface wlan0 inet dhcp
 wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-Now add your credentials in the file: wpa_supplicant.conf
+Then, input your credentials into the 'wpa_supplicant.conf' file
 ```
 network={
    ssid="Wi-fi Name"